emilianozublena/sheetsu-php/README.md

 ### Docs

 [Sheetsu documentation sits on GitHub](https://github.com/sheetsu/docs).
 We would love your contributions!
 We want to make these docs accessible and easy to understand for everyone.
 Please send us Pull Requests or open issues on GitHub.

+## TODO
+- [ ] Make this repository work as package with Composer
+- [ ] Define and implement ErrorHandler to leverage the final user from handling http status code's